NguyenTrungKien11052003/Tetris/README.md

-This is small code of game Tetris using Javascript
+This is small code of game Tetris using Javascript i stolen in somewhere :)))